MarijaAtanasova2406/PR20MA/README.md

 ## Most interesting results

 The most shocking part for me was that men are spending more money than woman and also the singles are more likely to spend money than the married couples, and between these 2 facts, men from the single category are spending the most money with the percentige of 58 against women with 56.

+In conclusion:

+1. Men go to Black Friday more than women and spend more than women.

+2. Two age groups can be identified with higher purchase : 26-35 and 18-25 In the City_Category_A dominant buyers are Males In the City_Category_B they are at the same level In the City_Category_C dominant buyers are Female People living in the City_Category = C are tending to make more purchase than people living in the 2 other city categories.
+For City_categories B and C, Males tend to dominate the purchasing, whereas Females tend to puchase more in the city_category = A.

+3. The stark difference in the purchase acoss City_Categories for the Age Group of 55 and above.
+It is highest in City_Category_B, as compared to the other age groups which tend to show high purchase in City_Category_C.

+4. People who are married tend to buy more than the single people.

+5. Most of the purchase is done between 5000-10000 products.

+6. Singles tend to spend more money than married people.